amosbatto/plurios-languages/README.md

-"folder" (*q'ipi*), "document" (*qillqa-wayaqa*), table (*uyu-uyu*), "energy" (ch'ama), "touchpad" (wikuchiri pampa), "package" (*q'ipicha*), "font" (*qillqa kasta*), "privacy" (*sapa jaqinkirina*), "network" (*llika*), "internet" (*llikapura*), etc. Plus, we borrowed dozens of technical words from Spanish, which we rephoneticized in the fro Aymara alphabet, such as "aplicación" (*aplikasiyuna*), "ventana" (*wintana*), "computadora" (*kumputarura*), "escritorio" (*iskrituryu*), "teclado" (*tiklaru*), etc. Sometimes it was possible to include the Spanish translation in parentheses
+"folder" (*q'ipi*), "document" (*qillqa-wayaqa*), table (*uyu-uyu*), "energy" (ch'ama), "touchpad" (wikuchiri pampa), "package" (*q'ipicha*), "font" (*qillqa kasta*), "privacy" (*sapa jaqinkirina*), "network" (*llika*), "internet" (*llikapura*), etc. Plus, we borrowed dozens of technical words from Spanish, which we rephoneticized in the Aymara alphabet, such as "aplicación" (*aplikasiyuna*), "ventana" (*wintana*), "computadora" (*kumputarura*), "escritorio" (*iskrituryu*), "teclado" (*tiklaru*), etc. Sometimes it was possible to include the Spanish translation in parentheses